Child Sexual Abuse

 Signs and Indicators

-There is often no single or combination of indicators that signify that a child is being sexually abused.
-Signs and indicators of sexual abuse may also be indicative of other forms of harm and abuse a child may be experiencing.
+There is often no single or combination of indicators that signify that a child is being sexually abused, and indicators may also point to other forms of harm.
 Children who are sexually abused often experience co-existing forms of maltreatment, such as neglect, physical abuse and emotional abuse.
-As a result, signs of sexual abuse are often missed or dismissed, and children who have not told anyone about their abuse continue to be at risk.
+As a result, signs of sexual abuse are often missed, or dismissed, leaving children who haven't disclosed their abuse at continued risk.

 Child Sexual Abuse Strategy and Toolkit